 At the lakefront, Grant Park’s grand boulevards and landscaped lawns make it a must-see.
-Just north, Maggie Daley Park, is a whimsical 20-acre green space, complete with its own mini-lighthouse, a life-sized ship, two climbing walls, a quarter-mile long skating ribbon, picnic spaces, tennis courts, and more.
+Just north, Maggie Daley Park, is a whimsical 20-acre green space, complete with its own mini-lighthouse, a life-sized ship, two climbing walls, a skating ribbon, picnic spaces, tennis courts, and more.

 Millennium Park is an architectural and art-filled jewel, thanks to the iconic Cloud Gate sculpture (aka “The Bean”), the interactive Crown Fountain, and the soaring beauty of the Jay Pritzker Pavilion, where you’ll find free summer concerts and movies.